HannaSwDn/HannaSwDn/README.md

 ## **Welcome to my page ✨**

-I'm Hanna, a frontend developer and aviation enthusiast currently living in Stockholm, Sweden ✈️
+I'm Hanna, a software developer and aviation enthusiast currently living in Stockholm, Sweden ✈️

 <!--
 **HannaSwDn/HannaSwDn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.